By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Cons: Tedious to implement, testing has added complexity.

-Aspect: User experience for bookmark
+Aspect: User experience for bookmark / clear_bookmark

 Alternative 1 (current choice) Have 2 dedicated commands for manipulation on single specific tag